awilliams219/drifter/CONTRIBUTING.md

 Macros are external commands that extend drifter's capabilities.
 These are shell scripts located in the directory named in the MACRODIR variable at the top of the drifter.sh file.
 See ```drifter macrohelp``` or the man page for information on writing drifter macros.

-# License
-Written by and for the use of Radio Systems Corporation only.